You are not logged in KTH, so we cannot customize the content.

 Course material: Lecture notes.

 Examination: Homework examination consisting of 3 sets of problems, each with 2-4 problems.
 Oral examination at end of course.
-For PhD students there is in addition an oral examination.
+For PhD students there is in addition a written project.

 Prerequisites: Introductory thermodynamics and statistical physics, and some quantum mechanics.

 Lecturer: Jens H Bardarson, Room A4:1049, Email: email@example.com.

 Nonequilibrium situations are far more common in nature than equilibrium ones.
 This course gives an introduction to the common ideas and different approaches for studying systems in statistical mechanics that are not in equilibrium, i.e., with a time dependence in the description of the system.
 We begin with a review of the origin of irreversibility and the second law of thermodynamics, which are at the foundations of equilibrium statistical mechanics.
 Then various different techniques for studying non-equilibrium situations follows, which treat the problem on different levels of detail.
 The main part of the course considers effective descriptions in terms of stochastic processes, closely related to simple random walk problems.
 We also discuss the Boltzmann equation, which provides a microscopic framework for studying transport in dilute systems, and leads up to coarse-grained hydrodynamic descriptions on longer length scales.
 We further discuss the linear regime close to equilibrium, where it is possible to obtain the linear response of the system from its equilibrium fluctuations, via the fluctuation-dissipation theorem.
 Finally, we discuss thermalisation in quantum mechanics via the eigenstate thermalisation hypothesis.